“I feel like I’m losing my mind.”

 Like forcing a person suffering from Asthma into an enclosed space and making them exert themselves over and over without rest; surrounding them with every allergen and trigger their illness has—and with great joy, watching them gradually suffocate.

 And a growing number of otherwise well people are developing a form of PTSD from a former Administration and its current cheerleaders, whose malevolence and contempt for life are beyond comprehension.
 They too are finding the space within their own heads to be a dangerous one as they live within it all.

-What worse, the Trump’s boundless attacks on reality, his continual gaslighting of otherwise sensible people, and his reckless fake news conspiracy theories, aren’t just making those who oppose him prone to head sickness—it’s doing the same to his supporters.
+What worse, the GOP’s boundless attacks on reality, their continual gaslighting of otherwise sensible people, and their reckless fake news conspiracy theories, aren’t just making those who oppose them prone to head sickness—it’s doing the same to his supporters.

 We are seeing daily assaults in subways and on city streets and in grocery stores, by people whose own illnesses and frailties have been triggered by the incendiary language and lies continually perpetuated from the top.

 America is not well and its leaders are fine with that.